 Today, I want to share 12 powerful ways to improve risk management and drive more consistent results.
 I will first present a common reason for poor risk management and then present a better way to apply risk management.

 - Failure to lead by example.
 In order for organizations to mature and benefit from risk management, leaders including sponsors and project managers must walk the talk.
 People resist change.
 Without a consistent example by those in authority, people will likely seize opportunities to revert to their former behaviors.
 What must we do?
 Lead by example.

 - Failure to focus on the risks that matter.
 Some project managers start their programs and projects with gusto.
 They facilitate risk identification exercises that result in a boatload of risks.
-However, no one knows which risks matter…there is no evaluation and prioritization of risks.
-People become overwhelmed and take no action.
+However, no one knows which risks matter.
+There is no evaluation and prioritization of risks.
+And for these reasons, people become overwhelmed and take no action.
 Be sure to evaluate and prioritize risks.

 - Failure to right-size risk management.
 Some project managers adopt a risk management plan from another project manager with little change.
 The plan may require too much or too little process and fail to help the team achieve its objectives.
 Make sure the risk management plan fits the project at hand.

 - Failure to develop risk management habits.
 Some organizations identify and evaluate risks, but they fail to continue the process.
 Teams must periodically reassess risks and adjust response plans in order to manage the risks effectively in a changing environment.

 - Failure to identify risks early.
 Some project managers wait until things are out of control before they exercise risk management.
 Identify and evaluate risks early in new programs and projects.